wyushi/shorten-url/README.md

 So the whole capacity of our shorten-url system would be `(26 + 26 + 10)^3 = 238,328`.
 This means our system is able to contain **at most** `238,328` URLs.

+### Use of Hash Algorithms

+One popular approach is using the object id from database and then convert it into base 62.
+Then use the base 62 string as the shortened URL identifier.

+The downsides for this approach are

+- It exposes the database object id, which exposes the number of objects stored in the system as well.
+- As the db object id incremented, there is no easy way to look back.
+For example later, the shortened URL needs to be expired after a certain time.
+There is no easy way to reused the shorten URL identifier.
+This makes shorten URL identifier keeps growing.

+To solve the issue above, Hash algorithms, like MD5, SHA256, SHA1 and SHA512, are used on the original URL, and partial of the hash string is used as the shortened URL identifier.

-### SHA256 to Base 62
+### To Base 62

 After hashed, the binary hashed result would be coverted to base 62.
-And then the last 3 chars are used as the shortened URL identifier.

-#### Alernative Way
+In our system, the shortened URL only has a length of 3.
+So the first 3 chars are token from the converted hash string.

+#### *Why not use the last bytes of the hash, then convert to base 62

 This 3-char identifier can be represented/stored as 4 or 5 bytes.